 The Berkeley Foundation (the Foundation) is the working name of The Berkeley Charitable Foundation, a registered charity in England and Wales set up by The Berkeley Group PLC (the Group).

-The Foundation acknowledges the duty of care to safeguard and promote the welfare of children and vulnerable adults.
+The Foundation acknowledges the duty of care to safeguard and promote the welfare of children and adults at risk.

 About this policy

-This policy applies to all trustees, staff members and contractors (Staff) of the Foundation and any employees of the Group who volunteer or take part in charitable events coordinated by the Foundation involving children or vulnerable adults (Volunteers).
+This policy applies to all trustees, staff members and contractors (Staff) of the Foundation and any employees of the Group who volunteer or take part in charitable events coordinated by the Foundation involving children or adults at risk (Volunteers).

 This policy is made available on the Foundation’s website to be accessed by Staff, Volunteers, charitable partners, beneficiaries and their families and members of the public.